ocp4opsandsecurity/service-mesh/service-mesh-features.md

 EOF
 ```

-3. On the /productpage of the Bookinfo application, log in as user `Bill`.
+2. On the /productpage of the Bookinfo application, log in as user `Bill`.
 Refresh the browser.
 What do you see?
 The BLACK star ratings appear next to each review.

-4. On the /productpage of the Bookinfo application, log in as user `Fred`.
+3. On the /productpage of the Bookinfo application, log in as user `Fred`.
 Refresh the browser.
 What do you see?
 The RED star ratings appear next to each review.

-5. Log in as another user (pick any name you wish).
-Refresh the browser.
-Now the stars are gone.
+4. Log in as another user (pick any name you wish).
+Refresh the browser; notice the stars are gone!
 This is because
 traffic is routed to reviews:v1 for all users except Bill and Fred.

 ## Walk-Through